michaelskyba/tunnel/README.md

 C
 ~/tunnel $ tunnel review 4 5 deck
 ```
-Repeat this process with ``due`` until there are no more cards to complete.
+Repeat this process with ``due`` after each set of reviews until there are no
-You'll have to review a card multiple times if you score below 4, so don't
+more due cards.
+You'll have to review a card multiple times if you score below
-just use ``due`` once.
+4, so you can't just use ``due`` once.
 ```sh
 ~/tunnel $ tunnel due deck
 1